Notes from Left Field

 First, we need to know what we're looking for.
 And then we'll need some coconut shells.

 Before teeing off on the subject of Grails and making the vaunting leap to wine, as homework, I think we might just watch some Monty Python tonight!
-And drink to those fearless, non-discriminating wine scooping/sucking primate ancestors and their modern day equivalents - those who continue to fearlessly make wine.
-To the winemaker!
+And drink to those fearless, non-discriminating wine scooping/sucking primate ancestors and their modern day inheritors - those who passionately and fearlessly make wine.
+A toast to them; to the winemaker!

 Part two to come.
 But first, a vintage to prep for!